 Sommaire

-- Matera, an open-air movie set
+- Matera, an open-air movie set – James Bond

-- Our recommendations around Matera
+- What to do around Matera ?

 The first question we asked ourselves was, is Matera located in the famous region of Puglia?